-Your baby may not be able to say "No" yet -- that delightful skill is yet to come -- but she almost certainly understands when you say it.
+Your baby may not be able to say "No" yet -- that delightful skill is yet to come -- but they almost certainly understand when you say it.

-She's getting old enough to have ideas of her own and to try to do things you don't want her to.
+They are getting old enough to have ideas of their own and to try to do things you don't want them to.

 Here's how to handle it:

 - Prevent.
-If you don't want your baby to grab the remote, don't leave it where she can get at it.
+If you don't want your baby to grab the remote, don't leave it where they can get at it.

 - Praise.
-If you say, "Give me the remote," and, wonder of wonders, she does, reward her with a chorus of claps and cheers.
+If you say, "Give me the remote," and, wonder of wonders, they do, reward them with a chorus of claps and cheers.

 - Choose your battles.
-If she's putting the clean laundry on her head, who does it really hurt?
+If they are putting the clean laundry on their head, who does it really hurt?
 Just snap a photo.